About Us

 Overview

-As of July 2019, we have grown to include Logan Brenner as Assistant Professor in Environmental Science who will be teaching the Workshop class and Elizabeth Cook as Assistant Professor in Sustainable Development who will be teaching Data Analysis--both will be co-teaching the Senior Seminar course.
-Terryanne Maenza-Gmelch and Sedelia Rodriguez are Senior Lecturers and Laboratory Directors for the multi-section laboratory course, "Introduction to Environmental Science" and teach their own courses in Forests and Environmental Change and co-teaching Brownfields, respectively.
-Dana Neacşu, Lecturer at Columbia University Law School and reference librarian at it's law library, has been co-teaching Environmental Law with Peter Bower since 2003.
-In September 2019, Eleanor Ludkey joined the staff as Program Manager.
+In July 2019, we grew to include Logan Brenner as Assistant Professor in Environmental Science who teaches our Sustainability Workshop class, and Elizabeth Cook as Assistant Professor in Sustainable Development who teaches Data Analysis and Urban Ecosystems (both co-teach the Senior Seminar course).
+Terryanne Maenza-Gmelch and Sedelia Rodriguez are Senior Lecturers and Laboratory Directors for the multi-section laboratory course, "Introduction to Environmental Science" and teach their own courses in Forests and Environmental Change and Brownfields, respectively.
+Dana Neacşu, Lecturer at Columbia University Law School and reference librarian at its law library, has been co-teaching and now teaching Environmental Law with Peter Bower since 2003.
+After graduating from Barnard in 2022, Batoul Saad joined the staff as Program Coordinator.
 Catherine Cook is our Departmental Assistant.

 Environmental Science faculty and staff are active researchers who have received support from the National Science Foundation, the Department of Energy, Heineman Foundation, the Keck Foundation, and other institutions.
 Martin Stute's research interests are in environmental physics and hydrology, Brian Mailloux's are in groundwater microbiology, Peter Bower's are in local environmental issues, Terryanne Maenza-Gmelch's are in forestry and ecology, Sedelia Rodriguez's in igneous petrology.
 Logan Brenner's research has focused on corals in respect to paleoclimatology.
 Elizabeth Cook is an urban ecosystem scientist with interdisciplinary expertise in ecology, cultural geography and sustainability sciences.
 Catherine's interests are in academic and arts administration joining the department in 2000 after serving as Assistant to the Dean of Studies for over 10 years.

 The Barnard Environmental Science Department is allied with and complementary to the Department of Earth and Environmental Sciences (DEES) at Columbia University.
 This affiliation means that Barnard faculty serve on graduate student committees and examinations, and Columbia as well as Barnard institutional committees.
 Martin Stute is also a member of the DEES Faculty and has an office and lab at Lamont-Doherty Earth Observatory (LDEO).
-Several faculty members conduct joint research projects with LDEO and CU faculty and scientists, and are involved in the Columbia Earth Institute.
+Several faculty members conduct joint research projects with LDEO, Climate School, and CU faculty and scientists.
 See Affilliates.

 Mission

-Barnard College’s Environmental Science Department provides highly motivated young women with challenging and rewarding programs in Environmental Science, Environmental Biology, and Environmental Policy, now Environment and Sustainability.
-High academic standards, multidisciplinary courses, and training in methodologies such as field work, measurements, and data analysis, ready our students with the tools needed to think critically, evaluate and solve problems, and understand and communicate science to address the needs of society.
+Barnard College’s Environmental Science Department provides highly motivated students with challenging and rewarding programs in Environmental Science, Environmental Biology, and Environment and Sustainability.
+High academic standards, interdisciplinary courses, and training in methodologies, such as field and laboratory work and data analysis, ready students with the tools needed to think critically, evaluate and solve problems, conduct original research, and communicate science to address the needs of society.
 Faculty members are nationally and internationally recognized scholars and educators, active in research and curriculum development.
-Courses are innovative, featuring multimedia and technologically advanced resources.
-The urban setting, the proximity to the Hudson River, and the numerous affiliations we maintain with Columbia University through Lamont‐Doherty Earth Observatory, the Earth Institute, and the School of Public Health, as well as Black Rock Forest, the American Museum of Natural History and other institutions, allow us to offer undergraduates unparalleled opportunities for student research and educational experiences.
+The faculty, staff and students of the Department are committed to ensure learning opportunities and initiatives that support our diverse community, engage under-represented students in Environmental Sciences, and foster an inclusive community where all students can become leaders in the sciences.
+Courses are innovative, featuring experiential and collaborative learning, lab and fieldwork, and cutting-edge technology.
+The urban setting, the proximity to the Hudson River, and the numerous affiliations we maintain with Columbia University through Lamont‐Doherty Earth Observatory, the Earth Institute, Climate School, and the School of Public Health, as well as Black Rock Forest, the American Museum of Natural History, and other institutions and community organizations, allow us to offer undergraduates unparalleled opportunities for student research and educational experiences.
 Upon successful completion of our program, our students are well prepared to continue their academic studies as graduate students or to pursue successful careers in a wide range of fields.

 Student Learning Outcomes